 Another option is to secure the winder cone to the winder unit with JB Weld from your local auto parts store.

-A third option is to drill through the winder and insert 1/4" X 1" screws into the ears of the winder cone.
-You will not be able to use the winder to wind the spring, but you can use bars instead.
+A third option is to drill through the winder and winder cone with a 3/16" drill bit and secure the cone with 1/4" X 1" screws.
+You will not be able to use the winder to wind the spring, but you can use winding bars at the other end to wind the spring.
 Instructions for winding torsion springs are in section 10 of our Torsion Spring Replacement tutorial.

-Most Clopay doors have a sticker at the left end of the door, usually on the second section from the bottom, but sometimes the sticker is just above one of the bottom fixtures.
-Here you will find the serial number, with the door model number embedded in the number.
-If the sticker also has a PID number, the model number will be embedded in that.
-To the right you can see a sticker for a Clopay model 4050 garage door.
-More information is on our blog.
+Most of Clopay's new doors have a sticker at the left end of the door, usually on the second section from the bottom, but sometimes the sticker is just above one of the bottom fixtures.
+Here you will find the S/N serial number.
+The sticker will also have a PID number in which the model number is embedded as you can see in the image of the sticker to the left.

-Many of Clopay's doors have a sticker at the top left end of each section.
+Many of Clopay's older doors have stickers at the top left end of each section.
 Included on this sticker is the model number, 1000, and the size, 1600 X 700, which is 16' wide by 7' high.

 Many doors with EZ-Set spring systems do not have stickers on them.
-If you are unable to find any of these numbers on your door, contact us by emailing us or by calling us at (800) 383-9548.
+If you are unable to find any of these numbers on your door just contct us.
 Sometimes we can identify doors by pictures.

 In Florida, many doors have hurricane bracing and therefore have additional struts attached.
 The struts are silver metal bars that run across the width of the door that are about 2-1/4" or 3" off the inside face of the door.
 These doors have a wind code rating which can be determined from the model number.
 If you have a wind code door you can either weigh your door or call us for help identifying your springs.
 Door weights for wind-code doors are not included in our door model selections.